filvaleriia/scaffold-based-metrics/README.md

    $$TUPOR = {{UAs_{OS}} \over UAs_{RS}}$$

 * The TUPOR metric is a key measure that quantifies the ability of a molecular generator to reproduce biologically active scaffolds.
 As such, TUPOR is analogous to the recall metric used to evaluate classification tasks in machine learning.
+TUPOR is effective for a generate-then-select methodology.
+Selecting the bioactive compounds out of a large set of generated molecules is hard, but if they are not generated at all, this is impossible.

 ### ▪ SEt Scaffold Yield (SESY):
 reflects the structural diversity of the generated set.
 It is calculated as the percentage of unique scaffolds (Us<sub>OS</sub>) in the Output Set relative to the total number of compounds in the Output Set (c<sub>OS</sub>).
 A value of 1 indicates that every scaffold in the OS is unique, while 0 means no valid scaffolds were generated.